sfmanuel/documentation/Tutorial.md

 Take a look at the [quick start guide](Quick+start) for a first impression.
 Review the  [Examples](Examples) to get an idea of how more complex flow scripts could look like.

+The [Flows](Flows) site provides you with information about writing, editing and deleting flow scripts and helps you find your way around the flow script editor and user interface.

 We also recommend to review the [Tips and tricks for writing flow scripts](Tips+and+tricks+for+writing+flow+scripts) before you get started with your own project.

 It might also be a good idea to take a look at the [public flow script library](https://github.com/starflows/library){ext} to see if there are some snippets or entire flow scripts that you could reuse.